the-locksmith/rcon/README.md

 - Regex rules are processed in the same order as they appear in the file.
 - `period` of 0 used for whitelisting.
 Because of this no permanent bans are possible via autoban.

-Default configuration file is [present in the source code](https://github.com/dieselburner/rcon/blob/master/.rconrc), and contains some predefined set of autoban regex rules.
+Default configuration file is [present in the source code](https://github.com/dieselburner/rcon/blob/master/.rconrc), and contains a predefined set of autoban regex rules.

 ### Configuration file location